zoidz123/zoidz123.github.io/docs/endorsement-server.md

 # Endorsement Server

 An endorsement server endorses certain actions like sending an order to DFlow by signing and attaching an Ed25519 public key to the request or transaction.
-Endorsing price quote requests and/or create auction transactions guarantees those actions came from the auction source and prevents DFlow network spam.
+Endorsing price quote requests and/or create auction transactions guarantee those actions came from the auction source and prevent DFlow network spam.

 Every order flow source routing orders to DFlow will run an endorsement server, an off-chain program that is a core part of the DFlow payment-for-order-flow (PFOF) model.
-One of the key prerequisites to a successful PFOF model is associating intent with order flow.
-Order flow with intent is valuable to market makers and a well-designed PFOF model returns value to retail flow.
+One of the key prerequisites to a successful PFOF model is associating intent with order flow (i.e. revealing level of adverse selection).
+Order flow with intent is valuable to market makers and a well-designed PFOF model returns value to the users.

 ## Trading Venue Reveals Intent